Most Reliable Smart (Mcc) Models: Real MOT Data Analysis

 Pattern to avoid

-Early 2005-2019 petrol FORFOURs, 2002-2007 petrol CITY COUPEs are the models that drag down Smart (Mcc)'s average.
-These vehicles fail MOTs more often than they pass.
+Early 2004-2005 petrol FORTWO COUPEs, 2002-2007 petrol CITY COUPEs are the models that drag down Smart (Mcc)'s average.
+These are the weakest performers in the lineup.

 What Goes Wrong on Smart (Mcc)s?